 Here’s the kicker: achieving optimal net content control is a hidden source of untapped profits for many food and beverage manufacturers

 .
-Whether you’re talking about weight, volume, count, or a combination thereof, you need to comply with the regulations that exist everywhere your product is sold.
+Whether you’re talking about weight, volume, count, or a combination thereof, you need to comply with the requirements—such as FDA net content regulations—that exist everywhere your product is sold.
 However, overfilling has a direct and obvious

 impact on the bottom line.